Testability of relations between permutations: A survey of previous work and directions for further research

 \subsection{A survey of previous work on stability}

-The notion of testability of equations and the computational perspective on stability are new concepts, introduced in this paper.
+The notion of testability of relations and the computational perspective on stability are new concepts, introduced in this paper.
 Nevertheless, there is a lot of recent research of stability in permutations from group-theoretic and combinatorial points of view.
+Most of the existing literature on stability relies on the relation to group theory as explained in Section \ref{sec:GroupTheory}.
+We formulate these results in the graph-theoretic language developed in Section \ref{sec:GraphView}.